CDCgov/SurveyLand/README.md

 NCHS data presentation standards.
 Although the application can be used with a wide range of datasets, it’s designed to support the unique requirements of complex survey data analysis, including clustering, stratification, and weighting.

-The aim is to improve the efficiency, transparency, and reproducibility of survey data workflows, while making insights more accessible.
 It’s intended for users who:

 - work with complex survey data and need weighted or design-based estimates,